stevemon23/Vibe/README.md

 # Vibe
-Pick your Vibe from any playlist on Spotify
+Pick your Vibe from any or all playlists on Spotify